Buy Tickets to Museums in Venice

 Doge's Palace Secret Itineraries, Venice

 Doge's Palace Secret Itineraries, VeniceVenice's premiere attraction, the Doge's Palace, offers a glimpse into the mysterious and opulent history of the Most Serene Venetian Republic.
 This 75-minute guided tour of the secret passageways is a unique way to see some of the palace's most secret and off-limits rooms.
-Explore the palace's beautifully decorated council chambers and walk across the famous Bridge of Sighs into the New Prison; you'll also see the Torture Chamber and the two cells where Giacomo Casanova was locked up.
+Explore the palace's beautifully decorated council chambers and walk into the famous New Prison; you'll also see the Torture Chamber and the two cells where Giacomo Casanova was locked up.
 After your guided tour, you are able to independently visit the public areas of the palace.
 Book your tickets here for an experience you won't soon forget!

 From $35.00 Per Person